jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 ### 1. Educational Pathways and Student Mobility

+**The Current Reality:**

+When I talk to my BMCC students about continuing their education, many express interest in technology and environmental fields.
+But the transition from BMCC to LSSU—just an hour north in Sault Ste.
+Marie—can feel like crossing into another world.
+Questions arise: Will my credits transfer?
+Can I afford to relocate?
+Do people like me succeed in engineering programs?
+Is there a place for Indigenous perspectives in technical fields?

+These aren't just logistical barriers—they're aspiration gaps that clear pathways could address.

-**BMCC to LSSU Transfer Pipeline:**
+**BMCC to LSSU Transfer Pipeline (Proposed):**

+I envision a formalized pathway where:
-- Develop articulation agreements for seamless transfer from BMCC's GIS and natural resources programs to LSSU's robotics engineering, environmental science, and related blue tech programs
+- **Articulation agreements** guarantee that BMCC's programming, web design, GIS, and math courses transfer seamlessly to LSSU's robotics engineering, environmental science, and related blue tech programs
-- Create a "2+2" pathway where students complete foundational courses at BMCC and advanced studies at LSSU
+- **2+2 pathway:** Students complete foundational courses at BMCC (staying close to family and community) and transition to advanced studies at LSSU with guaranteed junior standing
-- Establish dual enrollment opportunities allowing BMCC students to take LSSU blue tech courses remotely or in hybrid formats
+- **Dual enrollment:** BMCC students take LSSU blue tech courses remotely or in hybrid formats, building relationships with faculty and peers before physically transferring
-- Implement reverse transfer agreements where students who start at LSSU but don't complete can receive BMCC credentials for completed coursework
+- **Reverse transfer agreements:** Students who start at LSSU but need to return home can receive BMCC credentials for completed coursework, ensuring no educational progress is lost

-**Bridge Programs:**
+**Bridge Programs I'd Like to See:**

-- Summer intensive programs introducing BMCC students to LSSU's blue tech facilities and research opportunities
+- **Summer Blue Tech Bootcamp:** Intensive 2-week program where my BMCC students visit LSSU's labs, work with AMORE autonomous vessels, meet blue tech faculty, and envision themselves in these careers
-- Joint capstone projects where BMCC and LSSU students collaborate on real-world blue tech challenges
+- **Joint capstone projects:** My CS221 students collaborate with LSSU engineering students on real-world blue tech challenges—imagine BMCC students building the web interface for LSSU's water quality sensor network
-- Mentorship programs pairing LSSU blue tech students with incoming BMCC transfer students
+- **Mentorship:** LSSU blue tech students (especially those from tribal backgrounds) mentor incoming BMCC transfer students, providing peer support and cultural connection

 ### 2. Collaborative Research Initiatives

+**From the Classroom to the Research Lab:**

+Right now, I teach programming fundamentals and web design using standard curriculum and examples.
+But I imagine what could be possible: student projects that map traditional fishing sites using GIS data, databases tracking local water quality, websites documenting Anishinaabe place names along the St. Marys River.
+These aren't hypotheticals—these are exactly the kinds of applications my students would find meaningful and engaging.

+What if these potential student projects connected directly to LSSU's active research programs?
+What if we designed assignments around real blue tech challenges instead of generic business scenarios?

-**Joint Research Areas:**
+**Joint Research Areas with Teaching Integration:**

+- **MiWaterNet Data Integration:** LSSU's existing sensor network generates real-time water quality data across northern Michigan.
+My web design students could create interactive dashboards making this data accessible to community members, while programming students develop analysis tools to detect trends or anomalies.
+This leverages existing infrastructure rather than building from scratch.

-- **Indigenous Knowledge and Blue Tech:** Integrating traditional Anishinaabe ecological knowledge with modern blue tech solutions for Great Lakes stewardship
+- **Indigenous Knowledge and Blue Tech:** Students could interview tribal elders about traditional ecological knowledge, then work with LSSU researchers to integrate those insights into modern water monitoring systems.
+This would honor Anishinaabe wisdom while teaching data science skills in culturally relevant context.

-- **Water Quality Monitoring:** Combining BMCC's GIS capabilities with LSSU's AMORE autonomous vessel technology for comprehensive tribal water monitoring
-- **Invasive Species Management:** Leveraging both institutions' expertise to develop technology-driven solutions for invasive species like European frog-bit
-- **Climate Change Adaptation:** Studying impacts on Great Lakes ecosystems and tribal lands through collaborative research projects
+- **Water Quality Monitoring:** BMCC students could learn GIS and data visualization through real projects, while LSSU students build autonomous vessels and sensors.
+Collaboration could have my web design students creating public-facing dashboards for data collected by LSSU's AMORE team—each institution contributing its strengths.

+- **Invasive Species Management:** When LSSU researches European frog-bit in the St. Marys River, BMCC students could build the mobile apps for citizen scientists to report sightings, analyze spatial data to predict spread patterns, or create educational websites explaining the ecological impact.

+- **Climate Change Adaptation:** Long-term data collection on tribal lands, analyzed by students from both institutions, with BMCC focusing on data management and visualization while LSSU handles field sensors and statistical modeling.

 **Shared Research Infrastructure:**

-- Establish remote sensing and data collection stations on BMCC's campus that feed data to LSSU research labs
-- Create a shared blue tech equipment pool accessible to faculty and students from both institutions
-- Develop joint grant proposals for federal funding (NSF, NOAA, EPA) focused on tribal and rural blue tech innovation
+Imagine water quality sensors at BMCC's Brimley campus feeding real-time data to LSSU labs in Sault Ste.
+Marie.
+My programming students could write code to clean and visualize that data, while LSSU engineering students maintain the sensor hardware.
+Both groups learn, both contribute, both see career pathways.
+This infrastructure doesn't exist yet, but the vision is achievable—**especially since LSSU already operates MiWaterNet with 20+ sensors across the region and has demonstrated the citizen science education model with Brimley CTE students**.
+Expanding this network to include BMCC as an educational partner (not just a geographic neighbor) would be a natural next step.

 ### 3. Industry Partnerships and Workforce Development